termx88/pokemon-access/readme.md

 2. Get a compatible rom.
 Currently, the script supports the following:

--PokÈmon Red, Blue and Yellow: : English, French, German, Italian and Spanish.
+-Pok√©mon Red, Blue and Yellow: : English, French, German, Italian and Spanish.
--PokÈmon Gold, Silver and Crystal: English, French, Italian, Spanish and Brazilian Portuguese (crystal only).
+-Pok√©mon Gold, Silver and Crystal: English, French, Italian, Spanish and Brazilian Portuguese (crystal only).
--PokÈmon Fire Red and Leaf Green: English (version 1.0) and Spanish.
+-Pok√©mon Fire Red and Leaf Green: English (version 1.0) and Spanish.

 3. After you have the desired rom, extract and run VBA.